IN BALLISTICS "BALLISTIC FORUM"

 1. Principles of Forensic Ballistics:

-The incubator is based on the study of the fundamental principles of forensic ballistics, including the study of the trajectory of bullets, the identification of firearms and the reconstruction of ballistic events.
-Emphasis is placed on the importance of following international protocols and standards in the collection and analysis of ballistic evidence, guaranteeing the integrity and validity of the results obtained.
+The program is based on the study of the fundamental principles of forensic ballistics, including the study of projectile trajectories, firearm identification, and ballistic event reconstruction.
+Emphasis is placed on the importance of following international protocols and standards in the collection and analysis of ballistic evidence, ensuring the integrity and validity of the results obtained.

 2. Technology and Analytical Methods:

-The study of ballistic analysis tools and techniques used in criminal investigation is addressed, including fire mark comparison methods, gunshot residue analysis, and ballistic trajectory analysis.
-Emphasis is placed on the importance of constant updating and ethical management of technology, to facilitate the identification and analysis of ballistic evidence in the investigative process.
+The study of ballistic analysis tools and techniques used in criminal investigation is addressed, including comparison methods. firearms projectiles and casings, Emphasis is placed on the importance of constant updating and ethical management of technology to facilitate the identification and analysis of ballistic evidence in the investigative process.

 3. Ethics in Ballistics Research:

-It reflects on the ethical and legal principles that guide ballistics research, including respect for human rights, privacy and confidentiality of information, and impartiality in the analysis of evidence.
-The importance of acting with integrity and responsibility at all stages of the investigative process is highlighted, always maintaining objectivity and impartiality.
+The ethical and legal principles that guide ballistics investigation are discussed, including respect for human rights, privacy, confidentiality of information, and impartiality in the analysis of evidence.
+The importance of acting with integrity and responsibility at all stages of the investigative process, while always maintaining objectivity and impartiality, is emphasized.

 WHICH ARE IN THE PROCESS OF STRUCTURING/EXECUTION